-Auditions for the 2016-2017 season are held in the Schwartz Center from Tuesday, August 23rd through Friday, August 26th starting immediately before classes begin.
+Auditions for the 2017-2018 season are held in the Schwartz Center from Tuesday, August 22nd through Friday, August 25th.

 Percussionists should prepare one excerpt each on at least two (2) different instruments (snare drum, timpani, and/or mallets).
+CONTACT DR. BHASIN to arrange access to percussion instruments for pre-audition practice!
 Instruments will be provided, but students should bring their own sticks and mallets.
 String Bassists, Harpists, and Pianists are also part of standard instrumentation in the Emory Wind Ensemble, and may audition using any of the standard solo or etude repertoire for your instrument.
 Selected chromatic and major scales may be asked; a sight-reading excerpt will be provided.